-The presence of the glyphosate in the soil can also change the balance of the fungi and bacteria which can alter the plant health and the soil ecosystem.
+The presence of glyphosate in the soil can also change the balance of the fungi and bacteria, which can alter plant health and the soil ecosystem.

 Glyphosate in Water

-Pesticides found in farms can be washed away by the rainwater and it can run down the water resources such as the streams, ditches, and rivers or what we call as the surface waters.
+Pesticides found in farms can be washed away by the rainwater, and they can run down the water resources such as the streams, ditches, and rivers or what we call the surface waters.
 It can also be washed down on the rock layers and soil and come on underground resources or aquifers.

-People nowadays often use the groundwater as the main source of drinking water, thus, it can be contaminated with glyphosate.
+People nowadays often use groundwater as the main source of drinking water.
+Thus, it can be contaminated with glyphosate.

 Legal Cases: Advertising controversy

-Meanwhile, in 2001, French consumer rights and environmental campaigners forwarded a case against the Monsanto company in the court.
+Meanwhile, in 2001, French consumer rights and environmental campaigners forwarded a case against the Monsanto company in court.
 They said that it misleads the public about the impact of the herbicide on the environment.
-According to the group, glyphosate is dangerous for the environment and it is toxic to the aquatic organisms.
+According to the group, glyphosate is dangerous for the environment, toxic to aquatic organisms.

-However, the Monsanto company advertise the RoundUp product as biodegradable and it leaves the soil clean after use.
+However, the Monsanto company advertises the RoundUp product as biodegradable, and it leaves the soil clean after use.

-In 2007, the company and French distributor was convicted with false advertising and was fined with 15,000 euros.
+In 2007, the company and French distributor were convicted of false advertising and were fined 15,000 euros.
 They were also ordered by the court to pay damages to the Brittany Water and River Association.

-In sum, even if the EPA says that glyphosate doesn't have any adverse health effects in the body, it is still best if we consume organic products as a prevention.
+In sum, even if the EPA says that glyphosate doesn't have any adverse health effects on the body, it is still best if we consume organic products as prevention.

-In farming, it will be helpful if we go organic and stop the use of harmful herbicides and pesticides for it can only affect the soil, water, environment, and people around the farm.
+In farming, it will be helpful if we go organic and stop using harmful herbicides and pesticides, for it can only affect the soil, water, environment, and people around the farm.

-For households, it would be a good practice if you will invest in water filters to prevent the glyphosate in your drinking water.
+It would be good practice for households to invest in water filters to prevent glyphosate in their drinking water.
 You can try the product of the Berkey Water Filters because it eliminates glyphosate in the water.

-Finally, it is also best if you eat organic fruits and vegetables, instead those that are sprayed with pesticides.
+Finally, it is also best if you eat organic fruits and vegetables instead of sprayed with pesticides.
 With this, you can aid the local farmers, help protect the environment, and you can ensure the health as well of yourself and your family from any harm.
-As the cliche goes, 'prevention is better than cure' and it is indeed true when we talk about health and wellness.
+As the cliche goes, 'prevention is better than cure,' and it is indeed true when we talk about health and wellness.